Decor and Dish Cleaning

 Weekly & Monthly

 I spot clean with an organic multi-surface antibacterial spray daily.
 Once a week I remove everything from the enclosure and clean all walls and floors with the organic antibacterial solution (never use a cleaner with Ammonia) and rise it well with sprays of water after.
 Everything I remove from the enclosure, all cage accessories etc, go into a tub which goes outside and is filled with hot water and antibacterial dish soap.
 I scrub all decorations and dishes wish the hot water, dish soap and a sponge then I fill another bucket with hot water to dip the items into for a good hot rinse.
-Once a month take everything out of the cage and clean all surfaces water and 5% bleach solution.
+Once a month take everything out of the cage and clean all surfaces water and 5% bleach solution I mix myself.
 NEVER clean with bleach while a dragon is inside the enclosure.
-Then rinse the entire cage with hot water to remove any residue and let is air dry before putting the dragon back inside.
+Then rinse the entire cage with hot water to remove any residue and let is air dry for at least 15 minutes before putting the dragon back inside.
 Bleach residue mixed with high heat will create fumes that can cause blindness and respiratory issues in a dragon.

 Information and images belonging to Bearded Dragon Lady are not to be used or reproduced without permission.
 Photos that are not our images are labeled.
 Bearded Dragon Lady is a partner site to www.DannysDragons.com If you have an emergency regarding your reptile please contact reptile specialist veterinarian immediately.
 Any person taking advice from my website does so at their own risk.